apache/spark/docs/building-spark.md

 # PySpark Tests with Maven

-If you are building PySpark and wish to run the PySpark tests you will need to build an assembly JAR and also ensure you have built with hive support.
+If you are building PySpark and wish to run the PySpark tests you will need to build Spark with hive support.

 {% highlight bash %}
-build/mvn -Pyarn -Phadoop-2.4 -Dhadoop.version=2.4.0 -DskipTests clean package -Phive -Phive-thriftserver
+build/mvn -DskipTests clean package -Phive ./python/run-tests
-./python/run-tests
 {% endhighlight %}